jedb/esoteric/readme.txt

+The Thue interpreter also has several command line switches:

+    -l      --left      Evaluates applicable rules left to right -r      --right     Evaluates applicable rules right to left -a      --random    Evaluetes applicable rules randomly (default)

+    -1      --ver1      Uses the version 1 parser/interpreter (default)
+    -2      --ver2a     Uses the version 2a parser/interpreter

 Fractran file format is one integer followed by an arbitrary number of fractions of the form a/b where both a and b are integers and b is not 0.